 If you want to get away from the buzz of tourism and big-city lights, take a stroll through some of the most scenic small towns in Hawaii.
 While you won’t find Honolulu on the list, you will discover some hidden gems that offer pristine beaches and unique attractions.
-Here are the top 5 BEST small towns for Hawaii retirees to visit!
+Here are the top 5 BEST small towns to visit in Hawaii!

 Once a plantation community, the hip little surfing town of Paia, Maui is the island’s hub for the sport.
 Surf shops line the streets and give rise to the hippest and most casual mix of restaurants, cafes, and shops in the area.
 Visit some eclectic boutiques and art galleries or go learn about Tibetan Buddhism at the Maui Dharma Center.
 The town of Paia is a destination for retirees who enjoy a mix of adventure, spirituality, and outdoor activities.

 The scenic town of Lahaina offers a historic shopping district that is old-world charm meets modern.
 Architecture in the town brings the charm of the plantation community to life by preserving what once stood among the backdrop of the island’s unique beauty.
 There is a modern mix of eateries, retailers, and nightclubs that lure tourists in by droves but surprisingly enough, the town never seems over-crowded.

 Hawi, Big Island